-and non-misleading statements along with its real name, and to refrain from using pseudonyms or pen names...".
-The "Facebook" "terms of service" provide under the headline "Your commitments to Facebook and our community": "You must: Use the same name that you use in everyday life.
+If and to what extent a consumer has an obligation to provide personal data under a contract and to give its consent in the processing of that data, or whether the processing of data is a mere side-effect of the contract, is first and foremost a question of contract interpretation.47 The data policies of popular Internet services indeed assume such a contractual obligation of the user.
+The career network "Xing" states in its "terms and conditions": "The user is obliged (a) to provide only true and non-misleading statements along with its real name, and to refrain from using pseudonyms or pen names...".48 The "Facebook" "terms of service" provide under the headline "Your commitments to Facebook and our community": "You must: Use the same name that you use in everyday life.
 Provide accurate information about yourself.
-Create only one account (your own) and use your timeline for personal purposes."
-Comparable language may be found in Amazon's "Conditions of Use and Sale": "You are responsible for ensuring that the details you provide us with are correct and complete, and for informing us of any changes to the information you have provided."
-The cited terms and conditions clearly articulate obligations of users ("is obliged", "must", "are responsible") to provide accurate personal data on the basis of the used forms and dialogue boxes and, in the case of Amazon, even to proactively inform the service about any changes to the information.
+Create only one account (your own) and use your timeline for personal purposes."49 Comparable language may be found in Amazon's "Conditions of Use and Sale": "You are responsible for ensuring that the details you provide us with are correct and complete, and for informing us of any changes to the information you have provided."50 The cited terms and conditions clearly articulate obligations of users ("is obliged", "must", "are responsible") to provide accurate personal data on the basis of the used forms and dialogue boxes and, in the case of Amazon, even to proactively inform the service about any changes to the information.
 These obligations presuppose that the user is willing to give his or her consent to the processing of the data if it is not justified on the basis of other legal grounds.
-From the perspective of a reasonable consumer, these terms read as legally binding obligations under a contract, irrespective of the fact that service providers may have difficulties to enforce those duties, especially since the data subject's consent must by freely given and can be withdrawn at any moment, Article 7 para.
+From the perspective of a reasonable consumer, these terms read as legally binding obligations under a contract, irrespective of the fact that service providers may have difficulties to enforce those duties. especially since the data subject's consent must by freely given51 and can be withdrawn at any moment, Article 7 para.
 3 GDPR.52

 But is this obligation to provide (correct) personal data to be qualified as the consumer's counterperformance in the sense of its synallagmatic obligation under the contract?
 With other words, does the provider supply digital contents or services in order to collect and process the consumer's personal data?
 Different from the initial Proposal of 2015, the DCSD does not take a position in this question.
-The word "counter-performance" has deliberately been deleted.
-If the promises and the resulting obligations under the contract may be construed as a counter-performance or not is therefore a question of national contract law.
-The member states' contract law is also decisive for the consequences of a possible non-performance of the consumer, e.g. whether the trader may refuse under § 320 German Civil Code to supply the content or service until the consumer has provided correct data, whether he may rescind the contract under § 323 German Civil Code if the consumer does not perform, etc. The discussion on the different types of contracts to be found in the different business models has just begun.
+The word "counter-performance" has deliberately been deleted.53 If the promises and the resulting obligations under the contract may be construed as a counter-performance or not is therefore a question of national contract law.
+The member states' contract law is also decisive for the consequences of a possible non-performance of the consumer, e.g. whether the trader may refuse under § 320 German Civil Code to supply the content or service until the consumer has provided correct data, whether he may rescind the contract under § 323 German Civil Code if the consumer does not perform, etc. The discussion on the different types of contracts to be found in the different business models has just begun.54